artsy/artsy.github.io/_posts/2016-07-03-handling-big-projects.markdown

 * **Guides** (tutorials, overviews, FAQs)
 * **Reference** (Command-line interface, APIs for developers)

 These 3 buckets for documentation makes it pretty easy to separate where people should look depending on what they're looking for.
 This pattern I'm stealing outright for Danger.
-Just not quite there yet, it's a blocker on 1.0 though.
+Just not quite yet, it's a blocker on 1.0 though.

 One trick I took from CocoaPods is to have as much documentation as possible generated from the source code.
-With Danger, all of the work gone into documenting the code is turned into public API documentation for end-users.
+With Danger, all of the work that's gone into documenting the code is turned into public API documentation for end-users.
 This makes it really easy to ensure it's consistent and up-to-date.
 The same tools used to generate documentation for Danger are used for plugins.
 Any improvements there helps everyone.

 ## User Data